 Suggesting type-based variable names

 Commonly used names for fields and variables are suggested depending on their type.
-After entering the type of a variable, press Ctrl+Space.
-The look-up list displays the suggested names: If you enter a variable name prefix, JetBrains Rider will append it to each suggested name: You can specify a prefix and/or a suffix for all new variable names on thepage of JetBrains Rider settings Ctrl+Alt+S. If you do that, completion items will be modified accordingly:
+After entering the type of a variable, press Control+Space.
+The look-up list displays the suggested names: If you enter a variable name prefix, JetBrains Rider will append it to each suggested name: You can specify a prefix and/or a suffix for all new variable names on thepage of JetBrains Rider settings Control+Alt+S. If you do that, completion items will be modified accordingly:

 Suggesting members of a class